charliesurfs31/s33-lessons/reactTutorial.md

 - **React Developer Tools**: A browser extension for Chrome and Firefox that allows you to inspect the React component hierarchy in the Chrome Developer Tools.
 - **React Router**: A library for routing in React applications.
 - **Redux**: A state management library for managing application state more predictably.

-## Conclusion

-React is a powerful tool for building dynamic and responsive user interfaces.
-Understanding its core concepts, such as components, state, and props, along with important tools like hooks and React Developer Tools, will enable you to create robust and efficient web applications.

 ---